riverrun/drat/README.rst

     drat -w euphemisms_death.txt NorwegianBlue.odt

-To use more than one wordlist, you need to quote them:
+You can use the -w option multiple times if you want to use more than one wordlist:

 ::

-    drat -w "euphemisms_death.txt customer_service.txt" NorwegianBlue.odt
+    drat -w euphemisms_death.txt -w customer_service.txt NorwegianBlue.odt

 And this command will download the following url and analyze the text in
 it: